Split out the hero component into a separate definition file and improve it.

 The <hero> component was initially included in the guise-skeleton-base.css file, and it has some complex interactions with something else called banner which changed the size of the hero component.
 Now that the approach of components and layouts has congealed somewhat, we should make <hero> be an actual component.
 We need to untangle its interactions with banner, and allow size specification somehow using the semantic sizes created in GUISE-18.
 (Maybe reopen to provide line/block sizes.)

 The hero needs to have its immediate children expand by default to fill remaining space, except for <header> and <footer> immediate children.
+Having a default layout is proving difficult to play nicely with explicit layouts, so the hero's main raison d'etre is to fill the entire view.
+It will still need a layout specified (unless default flow is desired).

 By default the size will be equivalent to size-full.
 Rather than using a banner class, we'll change the size using other size designations such as size-subordinate.